yml/sandbox/concurrency/README.md

     run()
 ```

-The interesting part is that even with all this work the python version can't take advantage of all the cores.
-Where the GO equivalent is controlled by an environment variable called `GOMAXPROCS` that determined how many cores you want to allocate to your programs.
-The performance characteristic is also different by an order of magnitude:
+The interesting part is that even with all this work the Python version can't take advantage of all the cores.
+Where the Go equivalent is controlled by an environment variable called `GOMAXPROCS` that determines how many cores you want to allocate to your programs.
+The performance characteristics are also different by an order of magnitude:

-### Concurrent micro benchmark
+### Concurrent Micro-Benchmark

-This micro benchmark does not include `pypy` because some of the features used in `concurrency.py` are not supported (No module named concurrent).
+This micro-benchmark does not include `PyPy` because some of the features used in `concurrency.py` are not currently supported, specifically the `concurrent` module.

-**fib 30**
+#### `fib(30)`

+A single iteration with 30 as the argument to `fib`.

-* python: 231ms
+* **Python** 231ms
-* go: 5ms
+* **Go** 5ms

+#### Requests per second

-**req/s** with 3 clients running `perf2.py`
+3 clients running `perf2.py`

-* python: 275 req/s per `perf2.py` instances -- concurrency.py takes 188MB of RAM
+* **Python** 275 req/s per `perf2.py` instance -- `concurrency.py` takes 188MB of RAM
-* go (GOMAXPROCS=3): 12500 req/s  per `perf2.py` instances -- concurrency.go takes 120MB of RAM
+* **Go** (`GOMAXPROCS=3`): 12500 req/s  per `perf2.py` instance -- `concurrency.go` takes 120MB of RAM

-GO is faster than python this is fine and expected.
+Go is significantly faster than Python; this is fine and expected.
 What I find more disturbing is how much easier it is to morph a synchronous program into its concurrent equivalent.
-In addition the resulting piece of GO code is also more readable and easier to reason about.
-Not all the problems require a concurrent solution but for the one that does GO has a lot to offer.
+In addition the resulting piece of Go code is also more readable and easier to reason about.
+Not all problems require a concurrent solution but for the ones that do Go has a lot to offer.